[Updated on August 2022]

 - Color scan of visa information and passport photo page is also required.

-Croatia is one of the most beautiful places to visit on this list.
-Its beaches, historical museums with Neanderthal remains, and more attract hundreds of thousands of people annually.
-And you get the chance to stay there through their work visa policy.
+Croatia is one of the most beautiful places on this list, perhaps in the entire world.
+Its beaches, historical museums with Neanderthal remains, and other tourist attractions bring in hundreds of thousands of people annually.
+Through the Croatian work visa policy, you get the chance to stay and gain the experience of a lifetime!

-It’s one of the few EU countries to open their tourism industry, and their digital nomad policy is an extension of that.
-The country’s leadership sees people like you, tech-savvy workers, as a boon for their local economy.
+Croatia is one of the top touristic destinations in Europe and its digital nomad policy is an extension of that.
+The country’s leadership sees tech-savvy workers as a boon for their local economy.

 - Applicants must have proof of health insurance.